This offer is no longer available on our site: Ink Business Preferred® Credit Card

 High annual fee

-The card’s $550 annual fee can be a tough pill to swallow.
-However, the flexible travel credit of up to $300 can help offset this cost, bringing the effective annual fee down to a more manageable number.
+The card’s $795 annual fee can be a tough pill to swallow.
+The flexible travel credit of up to $300 can help offset this cost, but it’s still one of the highest annual fees around.

 Bonus rewards rate on travel only kicks in after travel credit has been used

-The three points per $1 spent on travel purchases only apply after you’ve used the $300 travel statement credit.
-This means you need to spend more to start earning the higher rewards rate.
+The bonus points on travel purchases only apply after you’ve used the $300 travel statement credit.
+This means you need to spend a decent amount to start earning the higher rewards rate.

 How to redeem for Chase Ultimate Rewards points